Ptujec/LaunchBar/Fade/README.md

 This action will fade out or fade in the audio playing in Apple Music or in your browser.

-Here is how it works: The action checks whether audio is playing in a browser tab or in Apple Music and fades it out.
+Here’s how it works: The action checks whether audio is playing in a browser tab or in Apple Music, and then fades it out.

 The action will remember the last app and, for browser tabs, the last URL.
-It will fade in the last used source.
-If the browser tab no longer exists, it will check whether there is something else to play.
+So next time, it will fade in the last used source.
+If the browser tab no longer exists, it will check whether there’s something else to play.

 You can force Apple Music by holding down `command`.